anthonyyuenhk/hello-world/README.md

 # hello-world
 Let's Say Hello!

-New to GitHub
+New to GitHub.
 Willing to try.
 Willing to code.
 Willing to retry.